pantor/griffig/README.md

 )
 ```

-Griffig includes a small model library for different tasks / gripper and downloads them automatically.
-You can find the complete list at [griffig.xyz](https://griffig.xyz/model-library).
+Griffig includes a [model library](https://griffig.xyz/model-library) for different tasks and downloads them automatically.

 ### Pointcloud Class

-Griffig uses its own Pointcloud class as input to its rendering pipeline.
-It only stores the pointer to the data, but doesn't hold anything.
+Griffig uses its own pointcloud class as input to its rendering pipeline.
 Currently, three possible inputs are supported:

 ```python
 # (1) Input from a realsense frame